kassane/ldcup/README.md

 # ldcup

-Download and manage ldc2 compiler.
+Download and manage LDC2 compiler.
+[D and OpenD]

 > [!NOTE]
 > For DMD, see [dlang website - Downloads](https://dlang.org/download).